Table of Contents

 Best Time to Travel

 I recommend visiting Italy in the shoulder seasons of spring (April-May) or fall (September-October).
 These periods offer pleasant weather and fewer crowds.
 Summer can be uncomfortably hot and crowded, especially in popular cities.
-Winter is cooler but can be ideal for exploring Italy’s Christmas markets, and of course the Alps.
+Winter is cooler but can be ideal for exploring Italy’s Christmas markets and, of course, the Alps.

 If traveling with children or seniors, I suggest avoiding August when many Italians are on vacation.
 This can lead to closed shops and restaurants.